 It was a cold morning and I was hurriedly walking back to the car after dropping the kids off at school.
 Another car pulled up and the driver leaned out his window and said, “The driver didn’t leave a note, he just left.”

-The confused look on my face must have given me away, because he then pointed at the front end of my car at what I hadn’t noticed.
+He then pointed at the front end of my car at what I hadn’t noticed.
 Somebody had backed into my front end, smashing the headlamp and scratching up the bumper.

 The scratches weren’t so bad.
 The car was already about 16 years old and, while we tried to keep it in pretty good condition, years of parking garages had taken their toll.
 But the headlamp.
 It wasn’t enough to bother calling the insurance company as replacing it would cost less than our deductible.
 But it was a couple hundred dollars that weren’t planned for.